XiaoBai-blip/ChatDB/README.md

 4. Open a new browser and go to the page: http://localhost:8000/
 You will see "Welcome to the Home Page!✌️" if successfully start the server

+### Note:
+Running requirements.txt is not necessary when accessing the shared EC2 instance, as the backend environment is already configured.
+For ease of use, accessing the application through the EC2-hosted backend is recommended.
+Otherwise, if running the backend locally, the API URL in the Angular frontend must be updated accordingly.

 ## Run Angular frontend locally